adoostparast/CellR/README.md

 * **Cell type.**
 'Cell_type' is the column number in the Proportion matrix for which we want to estimate its specific expression profile.

+As an example, users can download two files 'Ran_CMC.txt' and 'CMC Proportions.txt' from this link https://drive.google.com/open?id=1M77dq0qg6E0_gT8pWwMDTexBuE7azvL4 which represent the bulk count matrix and cellular proportions, respectively.
+Suppose that the user wants to estimate the cell-specific gene expression of the first gene in the count data in Excitatory neurons.
+The following comand will get the job done:

+> Data<-read.table("Raw_CMC.txt",header=TRUE)
+> Data<- Data[c(1),]
+> Proportion<-read.table("CMC Proportions.txt",header=TRUE)
+> Expression_estimate<-function(Data, Proportion, 3)

 Note that the syntax of both matrices in the function 'Expression_estimate' is exactly as the matrices shown above.

 ------------------------------------------------------------------------------------------------------------------------